Top 10 Oldest Language in the World Still Spoken Today

 - Facts:

-- Latin, the language of the Roman Empire, has significantly influenced many modern languages, particularly the Romance languages (e.g., Italian, Spanish, French).
+- Latin, the language of the Roman Empire, has significantly influenced many modern languages, particularly the Romance languages (e.g., Italian, Spanish, and French).

 - Although Latin is considered a “dead” language in terms of native speakers, it is still used in specific contexts, such as in the Catholic Church and scientific nomenclature.